 You came here wondering if World Financial Group is a scam.
-The answer is yes WFG is a scam, yes WFG is a MLM, and this review will tell you why.
+This review suggests it’s likely yes WFG is a scam and yes WFG is a MLM.

 - 1 World Financial Group (WFG) Scam